gogue-framework/gogue/README.md

 Standard Go package install - `go get github.com/jcerise/gogue`

+Or if using Modules, simply include `github.com/jcerise/gogue` in your project imports and build.

 ### Prerequisites

 BearLibTerminal is required to use this package.
-I'll put specific platform install instructions here, as it varies from platform to platform, and is not well documented (I feel).
+You can find install instructions for various operating systems here: https://github.com/jcerise/gogue/wiki